 Other malignant tumors are less common and can be characterized by rapid growth or a sudden growth spurt.
 They are firm, nodular, and can be fixed to adjacent tissue, often with a poorly defined periphery.
 Eventually, the overlying skin or mucosa may become ulcerated or the adjacent tissues may become invaded.

 Mucoepidermoid carcinoma is the most common salivary gland cancer, typically occurring in people in their 20s to 50s.
 It can manifest in any salivary gland, most commonly in the parotid gland but also in the submandibular gland or a minor salivary gland of the palate.
 Intermediate and high-grade mucoepidermoid carcinomas may metastasize to the regional lymphatics.

 Acinic cell carcinoma, a common parotid tumor, occurs in people in their 40s and 50s.
 This carcinoma has a more indolent course, as well as an incidence of multifocality.

 CT and MRI locate the tumor and describe its extent.
 Fine-needle aspiration biopsy of the mass confirms the cell type.
-A search for spread to regional nodes or distant metastases in the lung, liver, bone, or brain may be indicated before treatment is selected.
+A search for spread to regional nodes or distant metastases in the lung, liver, bone, or brain is often indicated before treatment is selected.

 Treatment of benign tumors is surgery.
 The recurrence rate is high when excision is incomplete.